-tObject Verb Object Jareth juggles crystals Subject Verb Object Subject Verb Object English Subject Verb tSubject Object tVert Mapping the Framework: Algorithmic Theory of Language Learning Goal: Understanding the "how" of language learning First, we need a computational-level description of the learning problem.
+Mapping the Framework: Algorithmic Theory of Language Learning Goal: Understanding the "how" of language learning First, we need a computational-level description of the learning problem.
 Second, we need to be able to identify the algorithmic-level description: Input = sounds, syllables, words, phrases, ...

-Output = sound categories, words, words with affixes, grammatical categories, Process the can take us from input to output: statistical learning, algebraic Considerations: input available to child, psychological plausibility of learning algorithm, hypotheses child considers Framework for language learning (algorithmic-level) What are the hypotheses available (for generating the output from the input)?
-Ex: general word order patterns Input: words (adjective and noun) Output: ordered pair

-Adjective before noun (ex: English) red apple Noun before adjective (ex: Spanish) manzana roja apple red Framework for language learning (algorithmic-level) What are the hypotheses available (for generating the output from the input)?
-Ex: general word order patterns What data is available, and should the learner use all of it?
-Ex: exceptions to general word order patterns

-Ignore special use of adjective before noun in Spanish Special use: If the adjective is naturally associated with the noun: la blanca nieve the white snow Why not usual order?
+Output = sound categories, words, words with affixes, grammatical categories, ...
+Process the can take us from input to output: statistical learning, algebraic learning,...?
+Considerations: input available to child, psychological plausibility of learning algorithm, hypotheses child considers Framework for language learning (algorithmic-level) What are the hypotheses available (for generating the output from the input)?
+Ex: general word order patterns Input: words (adjective and noun) Output: ordered pair Ŏ Adjective before noun (ex: English) red apple Noun before adjective (ex: Spanish) manzana roja apple red Framework for language learning (algorithmic-level) What are the hypotheses available (for generating the output from the input)?
+Ex: general word order patterns What data are available, and should the learner use all of them?
+Ex: exceptions to general word order patterns Ignore special use of adjective before noun in Spanish Special use: If the adjective is naturally associated with the noun: Ia blanca nieve Why not usual order?
 Snow is naturally white Framework for language learning (algorithmic-level) What are the hypotheses available (for generating the output from the input)?
-Ex: general word order patterns What data is available, and should the learner use all of it?
+Ex: general word order patterns What data are available, and should the learner use all of them?
 Ex: exceptions to general word order patterns How will the learner update beliefs in the competing hypotheses?
 Ex: shifting belief in what the regular word order of adjectives and nouns should be This usually will involve some kind of probabilistic updating function.